Climate and Average Weather Year Round in Pasadena California, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Pasadena experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 5.9 months, from November 8 to May 3, with average wind speeds of more than 6.9 miles per hour.
-The windiest day of the year is December 31, with an average hourly wind speed of 8.5 miles per hour.
+The windiest month of the year in Pasadena is December, with an average hourly wind speed of 8.3 miles per hour.

 The calmer time of year lasts for 6.1 months, from May 3 to November 8.
-The calmest day of the year is September 5, with an average hourly wind speed of 5.3 miles per hour.
+The calmest month of the year in Pasadena is August, with an average hourly wind speed of 5.3 miles per hour.

 Average Wind Speed in Pasadena